 This guest actually came to the property knowing they were going to ask for a refund.
 In this business, we have to think the best of others, but sometimes the guest can cause harm to your business by dishonesty.
 Educating yourself how to respond is your strength.
-My previous post sheds some light on how to host more effectively.

 Stay motivated, and keep creating memorable guest experiences so your reviews can make you shine like the superhost you are.

 Need help?
 We provide turnaround cleaning services, co-hosting, and local support for AirBnB hosts and vacation rental owners.
-Contact a vacation rental success coach to learn more about how you can earn 5-star reviews and turn your rental into a cash flow machine.